 This is a big, fat NO WAY in our house!

 We do not allow eating in our kids' bedrooms as this usually results in forgotten dirty dishes.
 The same goes for hiding snacks or leaving empty wrappers.

-Lastly, nobody gets to keep any plants, bugs, or other living things as treasures or decorations, and science experiments and any other questionable trash are no-gos as well!
+Lastly, nobody gets to keep plants, bugs, or other living things as treasures or decorations, and science experiments and other questionable trash are also no-gos!

 I hope these five tips have provided you with some insight into the world of your T.O.A.T. and also given you some strategies to help them tackle their ever-growing collections before they take over!